Our mission is:

-- Organize tasks in the project management tool, and track deadlines
+- Organizing tasks in the project management tool, and tracking deadlines

-- Facilitate discussion about the proper tech stack to use on a project.
+- Facilitating discussion about the proper tech stack to use on a project.

 We usually have client progress meetings on Mondays, and additional meetings as necessary throughout the week.

 Please feel free to suggest topics in #learning.
-If we end up using your suggestion, please add a new item in our list of previous discussions.
+If we end up using your suggestion, please add a new item to our list of previous discussions.
 We try to choose the discussion material or mini-project Friday afternoon of the previous week.

 You can see a list of our previous discussions here.